SimoneAstarita/queer_NLP_bib/README.md

 Piergentili, Andrea, et al. <a href="https://aclanthology.org/2023.emnlp-main.873.pdf"><u>"Hi Guys or Hi Folks?
 Benchmarking Gender-Neutral Machine Translation with the GeNTE Corpus."</u></a> Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing.
 2023

+Felkner, Virginia, et al. <a href="https://aclanthology.org/2023.acl-long.507/"><u>"WinoQueer: A Community-in-the-Loop Benchmark for Anti-LGBTQ+ Bias in Large Language Models."</u></a> Proceedings of the 61st Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers).
+2023.

 Bunzeck, Bastian, and Sina Zarrieß. <a href="https://aclanthology.org/2024.genbench-1.3.pdf"><u>"The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns."</u></a> Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP.
 2024.